-Joachim Herrera is a Ph.D. candidate in Law, working under the supervision of Professor Louis Assier-Andrieu and Professor Christophe Jamin.
-His research focuses on the intersection of law, anthropology and economics.
-He examines in particular how economic and algorithmic reasoning affects legal rationality and normativity.
+Joachim-Nicolas Herrera is a Ph.D.
+Candidate in Law, working under the supervision of Prof. Louis Assier-Andrieu, in the borderland between law, history, anthropology and economics.
+His research focuses on how economic reasoning affects legal rationality and normativity.

-He holds a bachelor in social sciences, cum laude, and a master in economic law, cum laude, from Sciences Po, as well as a licence de philosophie, mention bien, and a master in political philosophy and ethics, mention bien, from the Sorbonne.
+He holds a Bachelor in social sciences, cum laude, and a Master in economic law, cum laude, from Sciences Po; as well as a Licence in philosophy, mention bien, and a Master in political philosophy and ethics, mention bien, from the Sorbonne.